SebastianSydlik/weather_predictor/README.md

 Prefect and the local database (PostgreSQL with PGAdmin) are run using docker compose.

+## Running the code
+Create a virtual environment with the packages specified in the pipfile.
+Then in bash run 'docker compose up -d', which will set up prefect, postgres and pgadmin.
+After 10s the prefect ui should be accessible on your ports.
+Then run python ./flows/API_to_gcs.py, followed by python ./flows/gcs_to_BigQuery.py, to download and store the latest data in BigQuery.
+In dbt you can run dbt build --select stg_table0.sql --vars '{'is_test_run': 'false'}' to transform the data.
+Then open LookerStudio, choose BigQuery as datasource and create a time series chart and a pie chart.

 ## Outlook

 The next step of the project involves training an LSTM model using this curated dataset to predict future weather in Wuppertal.